morrownr/USB-WiFi/The_Short_List.md

 ability to do the job that you need it to do.
 Below are some recommendations based on specific use cases:

-- If you want to build your own WiFi Router/Access Point/Hotspot: (AP mode)
+- If you want to build your own WiFi Router/Access Point/Hotspot: (master (AP) mode)

 5 GHZ: Alfa AWUS036ACM, TEROW ROW02FD, COMFAST CF-WU782AC

 2.4 GHz only: Alfa AWUS036NHA, Panda PAU06, Alfa AWUS036NEH

 - If you do pen testing: (monitor mode)